matthiasnagel/workflow/PAPER.md

 ### About Travis CI

 Travis CI is a hosted continuous intergration software with which you can trigger automated builds by every change in your repository on github (including master branch and others, or even pull requests).
 Travis CI supports private github repositories as well as public ones.
+As a developer you give Travis the rights to checkout the repository and to run the tests in the cloud after you push a commit to your GitHub repository.
+It is recommended to push small changes, so Travis can run all the tests in the background immediately.
+If a test fails, you can receive a notification mail via Travis.

+### Different environments

-It offers also a wide range of [supported programming languages](http://about.travis-ci.org/) (e.g. PHP, Java, C, Ruby, etc.).
-There's also the possibility to test your project against different environments, because Travis provides [various options](http://about.travis-ci.org/docs/user/build-configuration/) to set up your runtime, data storages, etc.
+Travis offers also a wide range of [supported programming languages](http://about.travis-ci.org/) (e.g. PHP, Java, C, Ruby, etc.).
+There's also the possibility to test your project against different environments, because Travis provides [various options](http://about.travis-ci.org/docs/user/build-configuration/) to set up your runtime, data storages, etc. It is recommended to apply the production environment, because it doeasn't make sense to run the tests against another environments.

+### Application environment

 Travis CI Repository: [https://travis-ci.org/csm-sem/workflow](https://travis-ci.org/csm-sem/workflow)